gabrieldhofer/MMU/README.md

 #### Author: Gabriel Hofer
 #### Date: May 2, 2021

-### Benefits of Virtual Memory
+### The Purpose of Virtual Memory

-Why should operating systems support virtual memory?
+Why should operating systems have virtual memory?
 * Provide a separate, isolated memory space for applications that isn't shared with other applications.
 * Isolated memory can help increase security
 * Creating arbitrarily large memory addresses that may or may not exist in actual memory

-### What are segmentation and pages?
+### What is Segmentation and Paging?

-In order for different processes to have their own memory, we need to partition or divide or split the memory into smaller pieces.
-This is what is known as **segmentation**.
+In order for different processes to have their own memory, memory needs to be partitioned or divided into smaller pieces.
+This is called **segmentation**.

 The range of virtual addresses is partitioned/divided into smaller chunks called **pages**.